Basic Surrogate Models

 \[ \mathbf{w} = (\Psi^T\Psi)^{-1}\Psi^T\mathbf{y} = \Psi^{\dagger}\mathbf{y} \]

 where \(\mathbf{y}\) is the vector of target values and \(\Psi^{\dagger}\) is the (Moore-Penrose) pseudo-inverse of \(\Psi\) matrix.
 The pseudo-inverse will be regular inverse if \(\Psi\) is invertible.
-The performance of the model can be evaluated using the mean squared error (MSE) which is given by:
+The performance of the model can be evaluated using the normalized root mean squared error (NRMSE) which is given by:

 In this section, following models are covered: